 The Nebra Sky disk is one of the most enigmatic artifacts of the Bronze Age.
 At just over a foot in diameter, and weighing 2kg, the bronze disk is embossed with thirty-two small gold circles, a large circular gold plate, and two crescents.

-As with most artifacts that have no written descriptions from the time if their creation, we have to guess at the meaning of the symbols on the Nebra disk.
-However, there are some strong clues.
-The grouping of seven small dots roughly correspond to the Pleiades star cluster, a common landmark in the winter night sky in the Northern Hemisphere.
+As with most artifacts that have no written descriptions from the time of their creation, we have to guess at the meaning and purpose of the Nebra disk.
+However, the symbols on its surface provide some strong clues.
+The group of seven small dots roughly corresponds to the Pleiades star cluster, a common landmark in the winter night sky in the Northern Hemisphere.
 With the astronomical theme established, the disk and wide crescent may be the sun and moon, or full and eclipsed views of either.